-A The Cambridge Encyclopedia B The Ecclesiastical History
+A The Cambridge Encyclopedia

+B The Ecclesiastical History

-C The Canterbury Tales D The Stories of English
+C The Canterbury Tales

+D The Stories of English
-of the General Prologue to "The Canterbury

-Tales ": 6

-A The droghte of March hath perced to the roote

-B Whan that Aprill with his shoures so

-C And bathed every veyne in swich lic

-D Of which vertu engendred is the flou

-picture of the 14 th c.
-England, a marvelous

-picture of the history of the English lar iguage of that time.
+- 7. The famous opening 18-line sentence of the General Prologue to "The Canterbury Tales": - A The droghte of March hath perced to the roote - B Whan that Aprill with his shoures soote - C And bathed every veyne in swich licour - D Of which vertu engendred is the flour - 8.
+"The Canterbury Tales" is a splendid picture of the 14th c.
+England, a marvelous ... picture of the history of the English language of that time.

-A trilingual B bilingual
+A trilingual

+C polylingual

-C polylingual D multilingual
+D multilingual

-9. The London dialect, comprising predom inantly features of, became the written form

-of official and literary papers in the late e 14 th century.

-A West Midland B East Midlan

-10. English literature was flourishing grad lually in the 14 th c., reflecting the culmination

-of the medieval genres and promoting the way to the
+- 9. The London dialect, comprising predominantly features of ..., became the written form of official and literary papers in the late 14th century. - A West Midland B East Midland C Kentish D Southern - 10.
+English literature was flourishing gradually in the 14th c., reflecting the culmination of the medieval genres and promoting the way to the .....

-A the Romanticism B the Enlightenment
+A the Romanticism

-C the Renaissance D the Classicism;
+C the Renaissance

-III.
-Matching: Match each of the follow ing linguistic terms or words with the correct

-meaning.

-A The Old English dialects evolved and be came ME dialects:

-B South-Western (SW) (or simply Southern 1) is .

-C South-Eastern (SE)

-D East Midland (EM

-E West Midland (WM)

-F Northern (N) .

-G The London dialect

-H The Conquest of 1066

-I During the following 300 years communi

-- nguage of the ruling class in medieval history

-of English, was .

-1 a continuation of OE West Saxon.

-2 Kentish, Southern, Northern, East- Midland and West-Midland.

-3. or Kentish.

-4. north of the Humber.

-5 became the written form of offici ial and literary papers in the late 14 th century;

-thus constituting the famous litera ry and cultural London - Oxford - Cambridge

-triangle.

-ition from Old English to Middle English, the

-ngland from the end of the 11 th c. to the end of
+B the Enlightenment

-the 15^{th} c.
+D the Classicism;

-- 7. ... in three languages.
-8. ... the variety of the Northern dialect of French, spoken predominantly by -speaking noblemen and their descendants in Britain. - 9. ... the western part of the OE Mercian area. - 10. ... the eastern part of the OE Mercian area.
+- III.
+Matching: Match each of the following linguistic terms or words with the correct meaning. - A The Old English dialects evolved and became ME dialects: - B South-Western (SW) (or simply Southern) is .... - C South-Eastern (SE) .... - D East Midland (EM ..... - E West Midland (WM) .... - F Northern (N) ..... - G The London dialect ..... - H The Conquest of 1066 ..... - I During the following 300 years communication in medieval England went on .... - J Norman-French or Anglo-French, the language of the ruling class in medieval history of English, was .... - 1. ... a continuation of OE West Saxon. - 2. ...
+Kentish, Southern, Northern, East-Midland and West-Midland. - 3. ... or Kentish. - 4. ... north of the Humber. - 5. ... became the written form of official and literary papers in the late 14th century; thus constituting the famous literary and cultural London Oxford Cambridge triangle. - 6. ... symbolizes the conventional transition from Old English to Middle English, the language spoken and written in England from the end of the 11th c. to the end of the 15th c. - 7. ... in three languages. - 8. ... the variety of the Northern dialect of French, spoken predominantly by -speaking noblemen and their descendants in Britain. - 9. ... the western part of the OE Mercian area. - 10. ... the eastern part of the OE Mercian area.